LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### Auth Change Password (PUT)

-Changes consumer's password corresponding to the specified Email ID.
+Changes the consumer's password corresponding to the specified Email ID.
 This also requires the input of the consumer's previous password.

 ```csharp
 var accessToken = "accessToken"; //Required